MikeMaven/septicservice/README.md

 This Django project provides a simple API for retrieving septic information based on street address and zip code.
 It returns a boolean value to be leveraged by our application that extracts away the implementation of the 3rd party API it uses to retrieve the information.
+The boolean value is meant to signify whether or not the API returns information signaling that the home does have a septic system, which the front end can then leverage to ask the additional question related to septics.

+Since the customer facing piece of this application is part of a customer flow prior to account creation, and therefore there is no authenitcated user present, I would opt for a security implementation that is handled by a proxy - namely in the form of API Gateway / APIM.
+In the cloud deployment of this microservice, a security group would be added to configure inbound traffic as only being allowed to come from the API Gateway, and security, including application subscriptions, would be handled by the proxy.

 ## API Endpoint